Biographies Characteristics Analysis

 More on the topic

-Earth rotation.
-In a mathematics lesson, students were given the task to create a problem using the material of other subjects.
-Sophia came up with the following problem: “How many revolutions around its axis will the Earth make in 12 hours; per month; per year?".
+Rotation of the Earth.
+In a mathematics lesson, students were given the task of composing a problem using material from other academic subjects.
+Sophia came up with the following problem: “How many revolutions around its axis will the Earth make in 12 hours; per month; in a year?".
 Can you solve this problem?
-What knowledge is needed to solve it?
+What knowledge will be needed to solve it?

 5th grade Social science Simple 10